 Geographic area of expertise: global

 Onnie earned her Ph.D. in reproductive physiology from the University of Minnesota and completed a post doctoral fellowship at the Smithsonian Institution's National Zoo in Washington D.C.
 She was a member of the National Zoological Park's Mobile Laboratory Research team, and participated in reproductive studies involving cheetah, pumas, tigers and giant panda.
 Onnie joined the SSC’s Conservation Breeding Specialist Group in 1991 as a Program Officer and was promoted to the position of Executive Director in 2005, and appointed Chair in 2011.
 In addition to leading the organization, Onnie shares with CBSG’s Program Officers responsibility for organization, design and facilitation of a wide range of Species Conservation Planning and other CBSG workshops.
-Onnie is dedicated to the transfer of these tools and processes to conservationists around the world through the establishment and nurturing of CBSG's regional and national Networks, the work of the SSC’s Species Conservation Subcommittee, and the development and implementation of mass collaboration tools for conservation.
-Onnie serves on the Conservation and Sustainability Committee of the World Association of Zoos and Aquariums, and is on the Board or Directors of Emerging Wildlife Conservation Leaders (EWCL).
+Onnie is dedicated to the transfer of these tools and processes to conservationists around the world through the establishment and nurturing of CBSG's regional and national Networks, the work of the SSC’s Species Conservation Planning Sub-Committee, and the development and implementation of mass collaboration tools for conservation.
+Onnie serves on the Conservation and Sustainability Committee of the World Association of Zoos and Aquariums, and is on the Board of Directors of Emerging Wildlife Conservation Leaders (EWCL).

 Dr Claudio Campagna

 Marine and Argentina Programs